mdeabreu/mdeabreu/_posts/2014-08-16-angkor-wat.markdown

 [![slow destruction](http://i.imgur.com/AtB9uTXl.jpg)](http://i.imgur.com/AtB9uTX.jpg)

-One of the more amazing sites I saw was this absolutely massive tree growing on top of part of the temple.
+One of the more amazing sights I saw was this absolutely massive tree growing on top of part of the temple.
 The tree is actually slowly destroying this part of the temple as its roots seek out water.
 What makes this so stunning in my mind is just thinking about how old this tree must be so that it could grow to such immense heights, and to think that the temple is even older!
 It had to be abandoned in order for the tree to start growing!
 This is just one of many examples that helps to solidify in your mind just how **old** this place is...
 Truly mind boggling and absolutely stunning...